+Burrowing Owl; courtesy Norm Keally

+Bell's twinpod; courtesy Crystal Strouse

+Foothills Management Plan Decisions

+Trails

-The Department partners with various organizations to improve recreation opportunities.
+The Department partners with various organizations and community members to improve conservation and recreation opportunities.
 Although not a part of this plan, recent projects include the Long View Trail (4.4 miles), the Fossil Creek Trail connection (1.2 miles), and the On the Rocks Trail at Bobcat Ridge Natural Area (1 mile).
-In the foothills, a new trail is planned that will connect Coyote Ridge Natural Area to the City of Loveland's Prairie Ridge Natural Area and will provide a new experience for recreationists and three additional miles of trail.
+In the foothills, a new trail is underway that will connect Coyote Ridge Natural Area to the City of Loveland's Prairie Ridge Natural Area and will provide a new experience for recreationists and three additional miles of trail.
 In addition, new land was recently added to Maxwell Natural Area that includes an additional 0.5 miles of trail.

 There are several potential new Foothills trails and trail connections.
 Two trails (in the Reservoir Ridge and Maxwell natural areas) were evaluated during this planning process.
 These trails were analyzed by staff using the IDF and informed by public feedback.
 A potential trail connection to Centennial Drive was considered at Pineridge Natural Area and determined to be not feasible due to safety concerns, lack of partner agency support, and sensitive ecological resources.
+For more information please see the 2018 Bureau of Reclamation's Final Environmental Assessment for the Larimer County Resource Management Plan for Horsetooth Reservoir (Page 8: Other Trails).

-An additional three trails (that would connect to other trails) will be considered in the future as landownership and other considerations allow (see below).
+An additional three trails (that would connect to other trails) are currently in an exploration phase (see below).